umass-gis/workshops/index.md

 ## Meet the instructor

+Hi!
 I'm Dr. Becky Seifried, the Geospatial Information Librarian at UMass Amherst.
-You can email me at [rseifried@umass.edu](mailto:rseifried@umass.edu) or [book a consultation](https://libcal.library.umass.edu/appointments/gis) to meet with me one-on-one.
+Before becoming a librarian, I was a research archaeologist who learned how to use GIS out in the field.
+A lot of my experience with GIS comes from working on projects where I collected geospatial data, georectified historical maps,  interpreted satellite imagery, and more.

-[Send me an email](mailto:rseifried@umass.edu){: .btn .btn-purple } [Find more resources](https://gis.library.umass.edu/){: .btn .btn-outline }
+Got a question about GIS?
+Email me at [rseifried@umass.edu](mailto:rseifried@umass.edu) or [book a consultation](https://libcal.library.umass.edu/appointments/gis) to meet with me one-on-one.

 ## Workshops